vanzasetia/pass-message-app/README.md

 ### Useful Resources
 - [JavaScript Best Practices](https://www.w3.org/wiki/JavaScript_best_practices) - This is a good article that will tell you how to write a strong JavaScript code.
 - [Regex Tester](https://regex101.com) - This tool allow me to test my regular expression before I used it in my production code.

-### Continued Development
-Maybe after some time, I will refactor this code or I'm just gonna improve this solution.
 <!-- ENDOF My Process -->

 <!-- How To Contribute -->